msintuneappsdk/intune-app-sdk-xamarin/README.md

 See the [Intune App SDK Xamarin Bindings developer guide](https://docs.microsoft.com/intune/develop/intune-app-sdk-xamarin) on how to integrate the SDK into your Xamarin-based app for iOS or Android.

+# Microsoft Intune App SDK Xamarin Bindings for Android Sample Apps
+See [Taskr-Sample-Intune-Xamarin-Android-Apps](https://github.com/msintuneappsdk/Taskr-Sample-Intune-Xamarin-Android-Apps) for sample applications that integrate the Intune App SDK Xamarin Bindings for Android.